 Cleaning is picked as the number one reason for deposit disputes with more than 50% of all disputes including hygiene problems as part of the claim.

 If you’ve lived for two years in the same property and never cleaned under the fridge or behind the over, or THE OVEN, this is the time to do it.
+Book our thorough post-tenancy service, standalone rug or carpet hot water extraction or hob and oven cleaning for maximum results.

 Move your items first to get them out of the way, then systematically clean top to bottom every surface and behind and under every piece of furniture or appliance.
 You might need to schedule a full day for this or get a trusty band of friends to cut down the time.